 1994 – 1995

-Working under conditions of maximum secrecy, the Project Reality team decided in 1994 to lift the veil of secrecy.
-It announced that the game console would be officially called the Ultra 64 (in markets outside of Japan).
-Under this brand, two games even managed to be released: the arcade race Cruis’n USA and the fighting game Killer Instinct.
+Working under conditions of maximum secrecy, the Project Reality team decided in 1994 to lift the veil.
+It announced that the game console would be officially called the Ultra 64 (outside Japan).
+Under this brand, two games were even released: the arcade racing game Cruis’n USA and the fighting game Killer Instinct.
 They had a new logo in a vertical rectangle with cut-off edges.
 That is, the geometric figure had eight corners in total, but in shape, it did not resemble a classic octagon.
 This part of the emblem was purple.
-It served as the basis for the Nintendo branding, which contained the company’s name in red inside an elongated oval with the same red border.
-And the background behind the word was black.
+It served as the basis for Nintendo’s branding, which featured the company’s name in red inside an elongated oval with the same red border.
+The background behind the word was black.

-In the lower half of the logo was the number “64”.
+In the lower half of the logo, the number “64” appeared.
 The word “ULTRA” was written across it.
-Both the letters and the numbers seemed engraved or stamped because of their color: they were the same purple as the base, and at the same time, they stood out only due to unevenly lightened and darkened outlines.
+Both the letters and the numbers seemed engraved or stamped because of their color: they were the same purple as the base, yet they stood out only because of unevenly lightened and darkened outlines.

 1995 – 1996

-Shortly before the official debut of the N64 (Nintendo 64) console, it received a new decal.
+Shortly before the Nintendo 64 (N64 )’s official debut, it received a new decal.
 That phrase took center stage since it was still planned to be called the Nintendo Ultra 64.
-The first word was written at the top, consisting of white vertically elongated letters with very thin lines.
+The first word was written at the top, in white, vertically elongated letters with very thin lines.
 The second part of the inscription was in the middle line.
 The designers used a gradient, making the glyphs half blue and half white.
-Between the “U,” “L,” “T,” “R,” and “A” were depicted long triangular spikes pointing downwards.
+Between the “U,” “L,” “T,” “R,” and “A” were depicted long, downward-pointing triangular spikes.

 The third line contained the blue number “64”.
-The interior space and outlines of each digit were white.
+The interior of each digit and its outline were white.
 The background was the same white oval ring, similar in shape to a halo.
 All elements were enclosed in a black rectangle.
 This logo first appeared in public during the Electronic Entertainment Expo 1995.

 1996 – 2002

-In mid-1996, the final version of the N64 console (Nintendo 64) and its graphic symbol, a 3D figure of several letters “N” stacked together, were presented at the largest exhibition and show of the video game industry, E3 1996.
+In mid-1996, the final version of the N64 console (Nintendo 64) and its graphic symbol, a 3D figure of several stacked “N” letters, were presented at the largest video game industry exhibition, E3 1996.
 To make it clear that this object is three-dimensional, the designers depicted it at a slight inclination and turned its edges forward.
 So you can see the junction of two “N” in front and the tops of two more similar letters behind.
 In this case, the sides of all four “N” are painted in different colors: green, blue, red, and yellow.

 Above the intricate geometric design is the dark blue “NINTENDO” lettering.
 A registered trademark sign mimicking a dot immediately after the “O” in the lower corner.
 Above it hangs the red number “64”.
 It has superscript formatting, which makes it look like an exponent in mathematics.